AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-edit-content.md

 seo-title: Editing Page Content
 description: Content is added using components that can be dragged onto the page.
 These can then be edited in place, moved, or deleted.
 seo-description: Content is added using components that can be dragged onto the page.
 These can then be edited in place, moved, or deleted.
-uuid: 0b34fb45-286a-4acb-b5d1-efc3d0e4ab70
+uuid: e7b65ceb-263c-46f2-91e3-11dec3a016fa
 contentOwner: Chris Bohnert
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: page-authoring
 content-type: reference
-discoiquuid: e75ce118-3850-4440-ad58-89569cb8c8eb
+discoiquuid: de321869-ebf9-41a1-8203-e12bdb088678
+docset: aem65

 ---

 # Editing Page Content{#editing-page-content}

 Once your page is created (either new or as part of a launch or live copy) you can edit the content to make the updates you require.

-Content is added using components(appropriate to the content type) that can be dragged onto the page.
+Content is added using [components](/help/sites-classic-ui-authoring/classic-page-author-conponent-console.md) (appropriate to the content type) that can be dragged onto the page.
 These can then be edited in place, moved, or deleted.

 >[!NOTE]
 >
->Your account needs the [appropriate access rights](/help/sites-administering/security.md) and [permissions](/help/sites-administering/security.md#permissions) to edit pages; for example, adding, editing or deleting components, annotating, unlocking.
+>Your account needs the [appropriate access rights](/help/sites-administering//security.md) and [permissions](/help/sites-administering//security.md#permissions) to edit pages; for example, adding, editing or deleting components, annotating, unlocking.
 >
 >If you encounter any problems we suggest you contact your system administrator.